M-Kruse/GitRecycle/README.md

 # Usage

 ## General steps

 1. Start a redis docker instance
 1. Set up the DRF project
 1. Create a superuser
-1. Specifiy the repo storage path (I am using a NFS mount)
+1. Export the repo storage path environment variable (I am using a NFS mount)
 1. Start the DRF project
+1. Create an Auth token for the React frontend.
 1. Create some fixture data in the Query model.
 1. Start the celery worker (doing work and beat scheduling)
+1. Set the Auth Token environment variable
 1. Start the react frontend

+## Environment Variables

+In this development project, these are passed in when running the backend Django and frontend React processes.

+* REACT_APP_GITRECYCLE_AUTH_TOKEN - This is the token for the react frontend
+* REPO_STORAGE_PATH - This is the path to where the repos will be saved

 ## Docker